hchaudhary1/opencode-prompts/.opencode/command/create_plan.md

 ### Step 1: Context Gathering & Initial Analysis

 1. **Read all mentioned files immediately and FULLY**:
-   - Ticket files (e.g., `thoughts/allison/tickets/eng_1234.md`)
+   - Task files (e.g., `thoughts/allison/tasks/task-1234.md`)
    - Research documents
    - Related implementation plans
    - Any JSON/data files mentioned
    - **IMPORTANT**: Use the Read tool WITHOUT limit/offset parameters to read entire files
-   - **CRITICAL**: DO NOT spawn sub-tasks before reading these files yourself in the main context
+   - **CRITICAL**: DO NOT spawn subagents before reading these files yourself in the main context
    - **NEVER** read files partially - if a file is mentioned, read it completely

 2. **Spawn initial research tasks to gather context**:
    Before asking the user any questions, use specialized agents to research in parallel:

-   - Use the **codebase-locator** agent to find all files related to the ticket/task
+   - Use the **@codebase-locator** agent to find all files related to the task
-   - Use the **codebase-analyzer** agent to understand how the current implementation works
+   - Use the **@codebase-analyzer** agent to understand how the current implementation works
-   - If relevant, use the **thoughts-locator** agent to find any existing thoughts documents about this feature
+   - If relevant, use the **@thoughts-locator** agent to find any existing thoughts documents about this feature
-   - If a Linear ticket is mentioned, use the **linear-ticket-reader** agent to get full details

    These agents will:
    - Find relevant source files, configs, and tests
-   - Identify the specific directories to focus on (e.g., if WUI is mentioned, they'll focus on humanlayer-wui/)
    - Trace data flow and key functions
    - Return detailed explanations with file:line references